john-stromberg/Amazon-Christmas-Products/README.md

 Transformation

 Our first steps in cleaning up the datasets involved figuring out which variables were not relevant.
-While there were some differences in the two files, many of the columns were the same information, just listed under different names.
+While there were some differences in the two csv files, many of the columns were the same information, just listed under different names.
 Some of the transformations tactics used were:
 * Dropping irrevelant columns
 * Removed any blanks and unwanted years
 * Split timestamp from datestamp